Two Of The Best Blues Guitar Lessons Online

 Stage 2: Late Beginner to intermediate

 This stage of TrueFire’s blues course covers basic blues guitar concepts and techniques.
-If you don’t know anything about blues guitar, this is a good place to start.
+If you don’t know anything about guitar, this is a good place to start.

-- Rhythm and lead fundamentals: blues soloing basics, minor pentatonic scale, blues scale, 7th barre chords, 9th chords
+- Rhythm and lead fundamentals: soloing basics, minor pentatonic scale, blues scale, 7th barre chords, 9th chords

 TruFire gives several recommended supplementary courses with stage 2.
-The ones that are blues specific any I would recommend a beginner blues student to cover are:
+The ones that are blues specific any I would recommend a beginner student to cover are: